- Twitch is one of the most popular game streaming platforms in the world with millions of monthly active users.

 3. Close other active media players

-- In the Task Manager windo,select each media player and click End process
+- Select each media player, and click End process.

 - Close the Task Manager and try reloading the stream to see if it works.

 Having additional audio hardware connected to your PC could stop the stream from loading.
 Hardware such as headphones or external speakers could be interfering with Twitch.

 Remove the hardware from your PC and try loading the stream again.
 If the error goes away, you can then plug your audio hardware back in.